MaryMet/pands-problem-sheet/README.md

 I have left in my other attempts and turned it into comments for you to see

 ### Week 06
+Newtonian method of getting a square root is an algorithim which produces successively better approximations of the square root of a number (or an equation)
-The main resource I turned to this week was youtube.
+The main resource I turned to this week was youtube
-I looked at, understoof and folllowed a video called The last minute professor.
-It did not work for me 2 hours later I still cant figure out what to put into my loop for this to work
+I looked at, understood and followed a video called The last minute professor.
+It did not work for me.
+It descibed the programme in very little details - no mention of what type of loop or iteration was used.
+I consulted with  [stackoverflow.com](http://stackoverflow.com) and [digitalocean.com](https://digitalocean.com) but I , again, could not interpret what they were doing. [tutorialsinhand](http:tutorialinhand.com) - I understood and copied this.
+It work but I didn't like its simplistic printing.
+And there was no code to enter any number - it only worked on 10
+I completed what I could and it does work to some degree - though I would like to know how to repeat the steps a number of times to get a more accurate answer.